 The Rush to Study with Protagoras

 In Protagoras 310e, Hippocrates says that he was a child when Protagoras last visited Athens (which must have been sometime before 443 BCE, when Pericles entrusted Protagoras to draft the laws for the new colony at Thurii (in Southern Italy on the Ionian Sea).
 His return to the city was a cause for excitement, as the opening scene shows.
 The entourage Socrates sees upon entering the house of Callias (where Socrates introduces Hippocrates to Protagoras) includes Pericles' sons (Protagoras 315a).
 They died in the plague of 429 BCE.
 This does not determine an exact date for the dialogue, but it seems likely that it occurs on the eve of the Peloponnesian War (430-404 BCE), which Pericles did much to cause and from which Athens would never recover.
 In 399 BCE, Socrates would be executed on the charge of impiety and corrupting the youth.
 Some of the Athenians who played a role in Athen's undoing in the war had followed Socrates around when they were young.
 After the war, the Athenians were looking to place blame.
 They looked to Socrates, but Plato seems to invite his readers to conclude that they should have blamed the sophistical education Socrates opposed.
 The Protagoras opens with a conversation between Socrates and a friend.
 Socrates explains that he has come from seeing Protagoras.
 The friend is excited and wants to hear all about their conversation.
-Socrates says that it started when Hippocrates came to his door early in the morning in a rush to study with the great Sophist, Protagoras.
-Socrates questions Hippocrates to see if he knows what he is doing, and this questioning quickly shows that Hippocrates is not sure what he hopes to gain from his study, other than "a general education suitable for a gentleman" (Protagoras 312b).
+Socrates says that it started when Hippocrates came to his door early in the morning in a rush to study with the great Sophist.
+Socrates questions Hippocrates to see if he knows what he is doing, and this questioning quickly shows that Hippocrates does not know what will gain from his study, other than "a general education suitable for a gentleman" (Protagoras 312b).
 Nor does he know what Protagoras professes to teach.
 His best reply is that a Sophist "has understanding of wise things" and "is an expert at making people clever speakers" (Protagoras 312c).

-(In the Meno, Plato frames the issue more explicitly.
-At the outset of the dialogue, Plato has Meno (who has spent time with the Sophist Gorgias) ask Socrates "whether virtue can be taught, or is acquired by practice, not teaching?
+In the Meno, Plato frames the issue more explicitly.
+At the outset of the dialogue, Plato has Meno (who has spent time with the Sophist, Gorgias) ask Socrates "whether virtue can be taught, or is acquired by practice, not teaching?
 Or if neither by practice nor by learning, whether it comes to mankind by nature or in some other way" (70a)?
 Protagoras' reply to the question Socrates poses (on behalf of Hippocrates) sets up one of the most important opposing viewpoints about "education" (παιδεία) in ancient philosophy.

 "I wonder whether I follow what you are saying, Protagoras; for you appear to be

-speaking of the civic science (πολιτικὴν τέχνην), and undertaking to make men good citizens.
+speaking of the political art (πολιτικὴν τέχνην), and undertaking to make men good citizens.

 That, Socrates, is exactly the purport of what I profess.